pavpanchekha/bitrate-lab/ARMSTRONG.md

  + When to sample and when to use

-To answer these questions, Armstrong uses the following rules:

- + The bitrate quality is estimated based on its probability of success using the expected time to successfully transmit a packet at that bitrate.

- + The probability of success for a bitrate is estimated based on an exponentially-weighted moving average.

- + The EWMA weights are different for sample and use packets.
-Use packets are weighted relative to the lossless transmission time;
-   sample packets are weighted relative to the normal sampling rate.

- + To determine when to sample, each rate has a *samplerate*, the expected time between samples.
-From this a sampling time is chosen.

- + The samplerate is at first set to a constant, but thereafter varies.
-The samplerate is set lower for rates that are both important (low transmission time) and change their relative importance often.
+Armstrong estimates bitrate quality from an EWMA measuring that bitrate's probability of success.
+Each bitrate is sampled at a different rate; rates that change in relative importance more often are sampled more frequently.

 Bitrate quality
 ---------------